-BS 101 Introduction to Business (3)
+- BS 101 Introduction to Business (3)

-BS 203 Macroeconomics (3)
+- BS 203 Macroeconomics (3)

+- BS 209 Principles of Management (3)

 Choose nine (9) additional hours of BS courses at the 300-400 level

 Chemistry (CH) Minor

 The Chemistry minor is designed to cultivate a broader understanding of scientific knowledge by developing skills involving research, processing data, observation and decision making, analytical skills and performing experiments.
 Theories are reinforced by observation and analysis in a laboratory setting.
 The applications of these skills are benefited in other course work where logic and reasoning are required to make student success a reality.